 Wire Brush and Hand Sanding

 Getting a finished look on old boards can be a hassle mainly because old wood can be weathered and chipped or dented.
 A wire brush is a great way to get rid of any major imperfections.
 After you’ve brushed out any substantial blemishes, you can turn to hand sanding.
 You’ll be able to sand the wood smooth or leave it slightly rough.
 Either way is fine as long as you’re happy with how it looks.
+Learn more about hand sanding in our 8-step guide on how to finish reclaimed wood.

 Here are some of the best DIY ways to get rid of bugs that are living in your wood.